 For all the reasons mentioned above, it is very important to put into place precautionary measures around your home to keep these pests out and away from your family and personal belongings.
 Check out these carpet beetle prevention tips:

 While adults aren’t damaging, they also need to be kept out of your home to prevent them from laying their eggs inside of it.
 Adults feed on plant nectar and pollen, so it is important to inspect outdoor plants and flowers for unwanted guests before bringing them in from the outside.

 Another way to keep adults out of your home is to make sure that window and door screens are completely intact and that weather stripping around doors and windows is intact.

 Do not store clothing, blankets, and other similar items inside of cardboard boxes.
 Instead, thoroughly wash the items before storage and place the items inside of pest-proof boxes or bags.

 Have carpets, upholstered furniture, and curtains professionally deep-cleaned on a regular basis.

 Regularly vacuum and dust your home to remove hair, dust, dead insects and other debris that carpet beetles larvae could dine on.

 In addition to the above prevention tips, the very best way to prevent carpet beetle larvae and to sleep soundly at night is to put into place a year-round pest control services from the experts at Quik-Kill Pest Eliminators.
-Through our Home Guardian SM Service, you receive year-round pest control protection from carpet beetles, other pests, rodents, termites, and a wood damage warranty for one affordable price!
+Through our Home Guardian SM Service in Rock Island, you receive year-round pest control protection from carpet beetles, other pests, rodents, termites, and a wood damage warranty for one affordable price!
 Contact us today, to learn more about protecting your family and belongings from carpet beetles and other household invading pests through Quik-Kill's effective residential pest control services.